theGeekyLad/hopsearch-extension/README.md

 _**Hacktoberfest 2021:** You're welcome to contribute!
-For starters, test-drive this extension and check out the `CONTRIBUTING.md` to add your two cents. :smile:_
+For starters, test-drive this extension and check out the `CONTRIBUTING.md` to add your two cents. :star:_

 # HopSearch